Top 12 Venture Capital Firms in Washington

 8. Anzu Partners

-Anzu Partners is an investment firm that backs breakthrough industrial and life science technology companies.
-They focus on businesses that are commercializing transformative innovations in these highly specialized fields.
+Anzu Partners is an investment firm that provides capital to technology companies in the industrial and life science sectors.
+They focus on businesses that are creating breakthrough innovations within these foundational industries.

-Investment Stages: Seed, Early Stage Venture, Private Equity, Debt, Post-IPO
+Investment stages: Seed, Early Stage Venture, Post-IPO, Private Equity, Debt

 Founded: 2014